Skip to main content

 A Fallback node (also known as a Selector) tries each of its children in order.
 If the first child succeeds, it stops.
 If the first child fails, it moves on to the next child as a recovery strategy.

-1. Now add the Request Teleoperation Behavior as the second child of the Fallback node.
-This is the recovery Behavior that will activate if Place Object fails.
+1. Now add the Request Teleoperation Behavior as the second child of the Fallback.
+This is the recovery Behavior that will activate if the autonomous place sequence fails.

 1. Click on the Request Teleoperation Behavior and modify its parameters: